WebAssembly/spec/spectec/test-prose/TEST.md

 == IL Validation...
 == Translating to AL...
 Animation failed: if (_x1*{_x1} = (val' <: admininstr)*{val'} :: (val <: admininstr)^n{val})
-Failed to extract the instruction return from the stack.
 if_expr_to_instrs: Invalid if_prem (((sx?{sx} = ?()) <=> ($size(in_1 <: valtype) > $size(in_2 <: valtype))))
 if_expr_to_instrs: Invalid if_prem (((n?{n} = ?()) <=> (sx?{sx} = ?())))
 =================